The Best Blackout Curtains Block the Light But Still Brighten Up Any Room

-All blackouts provide some degree of privacy, but tightly woven, opaque fabrics like cotton or brocade are notably sufficient at keeping people from seeing into your windows.
+All blackouts provide some degree of privacy, but tightly woven, opaque fabrics like cotton and brocade are notably sufficient at keeping people from seeing into your windows.
 However, there are varying degrees of darkness that people prefer, so decide your level of tolerance, then select materials and design accordingly.
-For instance, if you want to wake up in complete darkness, try the thickest material, suggests deManana.
+For instance, if you want to wake up in complete darkness, try the thickest material, suggests deMañana.
 For those who’d rather not open their eyes to a completely blacked-out room, she recommends fabrics with a weave that allow for partial light blocking, like linen or velvet.
-“The weave is just tight enough that it will be light filtering.”
+“The weave is just tight enough that it will be light filtering,” she notes.

 Q: Can I pair sheer curtains with blackout curtains?

 Absolutely.
 Blackout curtains are known as functional pieces, but you can still accessorize and style them like any other curtains.
 Just make sure you place the sheers behind the blackouts, deMañana says, as they’re typically the second layer when hanging window coverings.

 Q: What’s the difference between blackout curtains and light-filtering curtains?

 Blackout curtains are designed to prevent 100% of light from penetrating a room.
 Depending on the fabric you choose and the way you mount your curtains, blackouts will still allow for some light, but this can quickly be remedied by adjusting your hardware or adding a liner (if it’s not already included).
 On the other hand, light-filtering curtains are only meant to reduce the amount of light.

 Q: Do I have to go with a dark color if I want blackout curtains?